sirjanacharya/Model-Comparison-for-battery-state-estimation/README.md

 # Model-Comparison-for-battery-state-estimation
-Different models are compared to accurateyly estimate the SOC of an EV.
+Different models are compared to accurately estimate the SOC of an EV.